Hans-Jürgen Wischnewski

-Hans-Jürgen Wischnewski (24 July 1922 – 24 February 2005) was a German politician of the Social Democratic Party (SPD).
+Hans-Jürgen Wischnewski (24 July 1922 – 24 February 2005) was a West German politician of the Social Democratic Party (SPD).
+He was a member of the German Bundestag from 1957 to 1990, Federal Minister for Economic Cooperation from 1966 to 1968, Minister of State in the Federal Foreign Office from 1974 to 1976, and then Minister of State in the Federal Chancellery until 1979 and again in 1982.

+Wischnewski earned the nickname "Ben Wisch" from West German Chancellor Willy Brandt due to his strong contacts in the Arab world and his engagements with the Algerian National Liberation Front (NLF).
+As a close confidant of Brandt's successor, Chancellor Helmut Schmidt, Wischnewski served as a special representative for negotiations during the Red Army Faction (RAF) kidnappings in the "German Autumn" of 1977.
+In the 1980s, he led negotiations for the release of hostages and facilitated peace talks in Latin America and the Middle East.

 Life

 Born in Allenstein, East Prussia (now Olsztyn, Poland), Wischnewski obtained his Abitur degree in Berlin in 1941.
 He then served in a Panzergrenadier division of the Wehrmacht in World War II, achieving the rank of Oberleutnant.
 Wischnewski was decorated with the Iron Cross.

 Career

 After the war, Wischnewski joined the SPD.
 He was employed by a metal-working company and from 1952 trained as an IG Metall union secretary.
-Upon the 1957 federal election, he became a member of the Bundestag parliament and also a SPD board member in the Cologne district.
+Upon the 1957 federal election, he became a member of the Bundestag parliament and also an SPD board member in the Cologne district.
 He was elected federal chairman of the party's Young Socialists youth organisation in 1959 and joined the SPD federal committee in 1970, from 1979 as deputy chairman.
 From 1961 to 1965 he also was an elected member of the European Parliament.

 On 1 December 1966, Wischnewski was appointed Federal Minister for Economic Cooperation in the grand coalition cabinet of Chancellor Kurt Georg Kiesinger.
 He resigned from office on 2 October 1968, to become SPD federal executive director.

-Again in May 1974, he again joined the federal government of Chancellor Helmut Schmidt as a state secretary in the Foreign Office, after the 1976 federal election as a state minister in the German Chancellery.
+In May 1974, he again joined the federal government of Chancellor Helmut Schmidt as a state secretary in the Foreign Office, after the 1976 federal election as a state minister in the German Chancellery.